LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Compression-algorithm.md

 [Jaldar H. Vyas](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-022/jaldhar-h-vyas/perl6/ch-2.p6)'s starting alphabet also contains all extended ASCII characters with codes between 0 and 255, although his test uses a string with only a few upper case ASCII letters (`A..Z`).

 [Yet Ebreo](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-022/yet-ebreo/perl6/ch-2.p6) also started with a dictionary containing all extended ASCII characters with codes between 0 and 255.
+His encoded result is an array of integers, as for many of us.
+For someone who had never written any script in Perl 6 just days before, Yet's code is pretty clean and even often quite idiomatic (although some syntax constructs are obviously influenced by his knowledge of Perl 5).

 [Joelle Maslak](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-022/joelle-maslak/perl6/ch-2.p6) wrote a full OOP program with three classes, `Dictionary`,  `Bitwise-Write`, and `Bitwise-Read`.
 Her solution is the most complete one, as it is one of the only two that actually perform binary encoding of the compressed data.

-[Randy Lauen](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-022/randy-lauen/perl6/ch-2.p6) is the other most complete solution that provides actual binary encoding of the commpressed data.
+[Randy Lauen](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-022/randy-lauen/perl6/ch-2.p6) is the other most complete solution that provides actual binary encoding of the compressed data.
 For this, it uses lizmat's [P5pack](https://github.com/lizmat/P5pack) module, which implements in Perl 6 the Perl 5 `pack` and `unpack` built-ins.
 He used this module presumably because he found it easier since his P6 version is a port of his earlier P5 implementation.

 ## See Also